awesome-selfhosted/awesome-selfhosted/README.md

   * [Codex](http://codex.caffeinated.ninja/codex/master) - Codex is a simple file-based Markdown documentation platform built on top of Laravel. - `MIT`
   * [daux.io](https://github.com/justinwalsh/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.
   * [Docstore](http://haldean.org/) - A basic site for hosting static documents - docstore is a simple way to serve Markdown files without any server-side processing, and without requiring you (as the author) to recompile every time you change an article.
 It consists of a very simple JS script that makes an ajax request to your server, runs a Markdown processor on what it finds, and then displays the results.
 Clone the repository and add articles in the text/ directory to get started. ([Source code](https://github.com/haldean/docstore))
   * [Dokuwiki](http://www.splitbrain.org/projects/dokuwiki) - An easy to use, lightweight, standards-compliant wiki engine with a simple syntax allowing reading the data outside the wiki.
-All data is stored in plain files, therefore no database is required. - `GNU GPL`
+All data is stored in plain files, therefore no database is required. - `GPL`
   * [Gitit](https://github.com/jgm/gitit) - A wiki program that stores pages and uploaded files in a git repository, which can then be modified using the VCS command line tools or the wiki's web interface.
 Supported markups include pandoc's extended version of markdown, reStructuredText, LaTeX, and HTML.
 Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
 Other features include: plugins, syntax highlighting, caching, ATOM feeds...
   * [Gruik](http://gruik.io/) - An open-source markdown note-taking web app ([Source code](https://github.com/grena/gruik))
   * [markdown-tree](https://github.com/mil/markdown-tree) - serve a hierarchy / tree directory of markdown files.
 Use intended for small sites built in markdown